 The objective of the research rotation is to allow students to become familiar with different areas of research, learn new experimental techniques, obtain experience in unique research laboratories, and ultimately to identify a lab in which to conduct dissertation research.
 The research being performed during a rotation may correspond to the initial stages of a thesis project or may be on a totally different topic.

-Students should perform three 12-week rotations in different JGGB faculty laboratories during the first year.
+Students should perform three 8-week rotations in different joint graduate group faculty laboratories during the first year.
 The rotation schedule corresponds roughly with the UCSF quarter system and should facilitate placement of most students in the thesis lab by July 1 of the first academic year.
 Actual dates will vary by year and will be clearly publicized.

 Performance during a rotation is evaluated by the rotation sponsor (faculty member), who submits a written report at the conclusion of the rotation period.
 Progress is monitored by the head graduate advisors, who review rotation evaluation reports and assign course credit for work performed.
 Students will be invited to present their results to faculty and peers at the end of each semester.